Planning a trip to Kerala, India? This travel guide features how you can spend a 4 day trip in Kerala.

 On the courtyard, you’ll find a rain-tree (Samanea saman) that was brought to Cochin by the Europeans.
 This tree is native to South and Central America.

-Their local breakfast is either a daily changing Mattancheri breakfast choice or Dosa, crispy pancake-like preparation made of fermented rice and lentil batter.
+Their local breakfast is either a daily changing Mattancheri breakfast choice or Dosa, crispy pancake-like preparation made of fermented rice and lentil batter that’s a popular Indian street food.

 I love dosa but don’t get to eat it much in Toronto so I opted for Masala Dosa, which is stuffed with potato and onion, and cooked in mild spices.